CMI-James/CMI-James/README.md

 Hi 👋 My name is Chibuikem
 =================================

-MERN Web Developer | Ardiuno C Programmer
+Developer
 -----------------------------------------

-I am a student of the department of Electronic Engineering at University of Nigeria, Nsukka.
  I am a Web developer with experience in Tailwind, SCSS, JavaScript, React, Nextjs, Node.js, Express.js and Mongodb.
 I am also open to internship options in Web development.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [chibuikemichaelilonze@gmail.com](mailto:chibuikemichaelilonze@gmail.com)